 Without a Development Team, Scrum wouldn’t be possible as they do the actual work and complete all tasks scheduled for particular sprints.

-Typically, the Development Team consists of people with expertise in a particular field, such as iOS, machine learning, backend or frontend development.
+Typically, the Development Team consists of people with expertise in a particular field, such as iOS developers, machine learning specialists, backend or frontend developers.
 They all join forces to deliver high-quality features of a digital product.
 You should keep in mind, however, that although the term “development team” usually refers to engineers, this is not always accurate.
 Marketers, designers, analysts, testers, copywriters or sales specialists may also bring some value and be part of a Scrum team.

 One of the things to consider when building a Development Team is the number of its members.
 Even here Scrum specifies some ground rules!
 It is said that such a team must consist of 3 to 9 people and they should have the skills required to deliver all the features.
 Of course, it all depends on the complexity of the project and the client’s needs; sometimes 4 or 5 developers are completely enough to build a digital product.